leaningtech/labs/src/content/blog/branch-hinting.md

 The last option was ultimately chosen, with the following reasoning:

-The branch hints are just... hints.
+Branch hints are just... hints.
 They don't affect the semantics of the program.
 An engine could implement them by doing nothing at all and it would be compliant.
 It feels wrong then to encode them as instructions, and force all engines to to recognize and parse them, even engines that can't or won't make use of them (e.g. interpreters).
 One can imagine additional kinds of hints added in the future (e.g. inlining, pre-fetching, ...), and adding them as instructions would only increase this burden.

 WebAssembly already has a way to attach some metadata to a module: Custom sections.